El Cartel: The Big Boss: Background and production

+Following the commercial success of Barrio Fino, Yankee signed a distribution deal with Interscope Records and Universal Music Group.
+According to the artist, They gave him the best deal at the time.
+The first album released on the new contract was Barrio Fino en Directo (2005), which end it up becoming the best-selling Latin album of 2006 in the United States.

 Initial plans of the album, according to Yankee himself in summer of 2005, it would feature much of his vintage reggaeton style and that he's been in talks with P. Diddy, the Neptunes, Lil Jon and one of his childhood idols, Dr. Dre, about getting down on the album.
 However, none of those plans was materialized.
 Daddy Yankee said that he wanted people to see his style as an MC and return to his hip-hop roots.
 He collaborated with producers Scott Storch and will.i.am to combine, as he put it, "the force and our creative minds to create a new sound".
+Initially, the album was planned to released in October 2006 and latter was pushed back to February 2007.

 Yankee started writing for the album shortly after the last leg of Barrio Fino World Tour ended in June 2006.
 The recording seasons official started in August 2006, at the Hit Factory In Miami and ended in April 2007 with the recording of the remix of Impacto with Fergie.
+In an April 12, 2007 press release, the artist stated that the album was finished and that he recorded a total of 26 songs and was in the process of selecting the tracklist.

 He also collaborated with Akon on a track called, "Bring It On", a track he considered as a follow-up to his lead single.
 Another song from the album that is characterized as a "catchy club banger" entitled, "Impacto" was produced by Scott Storch and features The Black Eyed Peas member, Fergie.
 He also recorded a song with Pussycat Dolls' lead vocalist, Nicole Scherzinger, which he described as a "crazy dancehall, Caribbean song".
 On the track "Soy Lo Que Soy", Daddy Yankee self-proclaimed himself as the leader of reggaeton when he stated that "the Latin people baptized me as the King of Reggaeton".

+In an interview published on September 20, 2007, during the promotional tour, Yankee reflected on the musical direction and intentions of the record.
+He stated: “I want to make music for everybody, not only for my Latinos.
+That was the main goal, but also bringing my roots into the music.”
+Furthermore, he explained that he did not wish to replicate the formula of *Barrio Fino*, particularly with commercially successful singles such as *Gasolina* and *Rompe*, noting that “it happened once in a lifetime.”
+He concluded by emphasizing his artistic identity, declaring: “I’m not a product.
+I’m a creative artist.”